helmedeiros/UnitTestingFirstSteps/README.md

 1. Any business logic has its own percentage of restrictions, so lets start working out our exceptions.
 Make it clear, that is impossible an auctioneer evaluates Auctions that doesn't have Bids.
 Write the tests first to solve this problem.

 2. Having the null contracts theory in mind, have the class Bid drop an IllegalArgumentException if the amount of the proposed bid is less than or equal to zero.
 Write the test for this functionality, using @ Test (expected = ...).

+### V6.0 - Using Hamcrest

+##### Hamcrest is a framework for writing matcher objects allowing 'match' rules to be defined declaratively.
+There are a number of situations where matchers are invaluble, let's practice some of them.

+1. Start by rewriting all simple test we did in the AuctioneerTest, changing the used JUnit's assertEquals methods, for Hamcrest's assertThat construct and the standard set of matchers.